Updated: Nov 29, 2022

 It's surprising for many to learn that sexual orientation is still a taboo topic in the field of architecture.
 Whether it's omitting Eileen Gray's lesbian history, or homophobic critiques of Paul Rudolph's work, the architectural world struggles to acknowledge the LGBTQ community.

-Did you miss the post on modernism's taboos?
+Did you miss the post on "Sex, Lies and Architecture"?
 You can find it here.

 A cocktail featuring pomegranate, "the forbidden fruit" seemed perfect to accompany this post on the love that dare not speak its name.
-With its mythical associations about the change of seasons, pomegranate is a lovely fruit to welcome fall.
+With its mythical associations about the change of seasons, pomegranate is the perfect fruit to welcome fall.
 In ancient Greece, it was believed to have been planted by Aphrodite, the goddess of love on the island of Cypress.
-Veteran bartender and beverage consultant Eben Freeman came up with this bourbon riff on the Forbidden Fruit cocktail, which features vodka.
+Veteran bartender and beverage consultant Eben Freeman came up with this bourbon riff on the Forbidden Fruit cocktail, (which features vodka).
 With only three ingredients (unless you want to add eqq white for some froth) it's easy to make and equally easy to tailor to a variety of palates.

 I've altered the recipe slightly by removing the simple syrup that the original recipe calls for- the Pama liqueur is so sweet there is no need for additional sweetener in my opinion.
 But as you may know by now I like my cocktails booze forward...